ahhh/presentations/README.md

 # presentations
-various slides and presentations I've given
+various slides and presentations I've worked on